tbttin/notes/vims/adapting-tips-and-tricks.md

     `:se[t] all`     show all non-termcap options\
     `:se[t] termcap` show all termcap options

+- Save and see the changes: `:w !diff % -` (if there is command line instead of a filename vim write the files content to stdin of the shell).

 ## Buffers

 - The file you were previously editing is called the *alternate* file.